Debt recovery lawyers are legal professionals who focus on legally recovering debts and enforcement of money orders.

 Debt disputes can be commenced by filing the correct documents in Court or in the Queensland Civil and Administrative Tribunal (“QCAT”).

-Commencing debt recovery action in Court is done by filing an originating process which in most cases is a claim and a statement of claim.
+Commencing debt collection action in Court is done by filing an originating process which in most cases is a claim and a statement of claim.

-Commencing debt recovery action in QCAT is done by filing an application for minor civil dispute.
+Commencing debt collection action in QCAT is done by filing an application for minor civil dispute.

 Once these documents are filed and have a seal, the creditor will need to serve the defendant / respondent with the documents.